Revisiting Jahn--Teller Transitions in Correlated Oxides with Monte Carlo Modeling: Abstract

 \section{Abstract}

 Jahn--Teller (JT) distortions are a key driver of physical properties in many correlated oxide materials.
 Cooperative JT distortions, in which long-range orbital order reduces the symmetry of the average structure, are common in JT-distorted materials at low temperatures.
 This long-range order will often melt on heating, \textit{via} a transition to a high-temperature state without long-range orbital order.
 The nature of this transition has been observed to vary with different materials depending on crystal structure; in LaMnO$_3$ the transition has generally been interpreted as order-disorder, whereas in layered nickelates $A$NiO$_2$ ($A$=Li,Na) there is a displacive transition.
 However, recent theoretical work has suggested that previous evidence for order-disorder may in fact be a consequence of phonon anharmonicity, rather than persistence of JT distortions.
 In this work, we run Monte Carlo simulations with a simple Hamiltonian that is modified to include terms dependent on the JT amplitude $\rho$, which is allowed to vary within the simulation \textit{via} the Metropolis algorithm.
-Our simulations yield distributions of JT amplitudes consistent with displacive rather than order-disorder behaviour for both perovskites and layered nickelates, suggesting that displacive-like JT transitions may be more common than previously assumed.
-We also find significant differences between the transition observed for perovskites compared with layered nickelates, which we attribute to differing extensivity of configurational entropy on the two lattices, showing the crucial role of lattice geometry in determining behaviour.
+Our simulations yield distributions of JT amplitudes consistent with displacive rather than order-disorder behaviour for both perovskites and layered nickelates.
+We also find significant differences between the transition observed for perovskites compared with layered nickelates, which we attribute to differing extensivity of configurational entropy on the two lattices, suggesting a crucial role for lattice geometry in determining behaviour.

 \keywords{Jahn--Teller, nickelate, perovskite, Monte Carlo}